 Label Lists each label in the box.
 These are usually %DefaultLabel% which resolves to the name of the referenced curve.
 To edit, double click on the desired item.
 You can also enter the symbols %X1% and %Y1% which represent the x and y coordinates of the marker respectively.
 These can be combined with other text in any suitable manner.
-For example: 'Voltage @ %X1%S = %Y1%' might resolve to something like 'Voltage at $10u = 2.345$ '.
-The values of %X1% and %Y1% will automatically update if you move the marker.
+For example: 'Voltage @ %X1%S = %Y1%' might resolve to something like 'Voltage at 10u = 2.345'.
+The values of %X1% and

+%Y1% will automatically update if you move the marker.

 You can also use expressions in the same manner as for cursor dimensions.
-See Label in Editing Style or/and Format of Cursor Dimension.
-Background Colour Select button Edit Colour to change background colour.
-To change the default colour select menu File Options Colour then select item Text Box.
+See colour select menu File | Options | Colour... then select item Text Box.
 Edit colour as required.
-Font Select button Edit Font to change font.
-To change the default font select menu File Options Font then select item Legend Box.
-Edit font as required.